In low-income neighborhoods, children start kindergarten 60% behind their peers from more affluent communities.

 Where do Jumpstart members serve?

-For the 2020-2021 program year, we are currently serving virtually with 3 local preschools.
-These preschools are Sheltering Arms Barack & Michelle Obama Center, Our House-Atlanta, and Our House-Decatur.
+For the 2020-2021 program year, we are currently serving virtually three local preschools.
+These preschools are Sheltering Arms Barack & Michelle Obama Center, Our House-Atlanta and Our House-Decatur.

 Will your program operate virtually in Fall 2021?